Home

-How To: Demonstrate static electricity with a balloon
+How to Demonstrate static electricity with a balloon

 Objects become charged when rubbed against one another.
 This happens because negatively charged electrons flow from one object to the other.